 Cal Grants for Graduate Students

-Students who received Cal Grant A and Cal Grant B as undergraduate students have 15 months to enroll in a teacher education program to renew this funding.
+Students who received Cal Grant A and Cal Grant B as undergraduate students have 15 months to enroll in a teaching credential program to renew this funding for an additional year.
 A Free Application for Federal Student Aid (FAFSA) must be filed and a Cal Grant Teaching Credential Application (G-44) (PDF) sent to the California Student Aid Commission (CSAC) to continue receipt of these funds.
 These funds are not guaranteed; the state reserves the right to change, reduce, or eliminate any of the Cal Grant programs based on state law and budget limitations.

-- Anyone who received at least one payment in the Cal Grant A or B program as an undergraduate.
+- Received at least one payment in the Cal Grant A or B program as an undergraduate.

-- Anyone who has received a bachelor’s degree, or completed all required coursework for their bachelor’s degree.
+- Earned a bachelor’s degree, or completed all required coursework for a bachelor’s degree.

-- Anyone who has been accepted into and is enrolled in a professional teacher preparation program at a California Commission on Teacher Credentialing-approved institution within 15 months of the end of the term for which the recipient last received a Cal Grant payment.
+- Enrolled in a professional teacher preparation program at a California Commission on Teacher Credentialing-approved institution within 15 months of the end of the term for which the recipient last received a Cal Grant payment.

-- Anyone who has not received or submitted an application for an initial Teaching Credential, such as a Preliminary or Clear Credential.
+- Anyone who has not earned, or submitted an application for, an initial teaching credential, such as a preliminary or clear credential.

 - Anyone who maintains financial need for a Cal Grant renewal.